 - Separately Excited: In a separately excited type generator, the field coils are energized from an independent exterior DC source.

-Which one is better: AC generator or DC generator?
+Which one is better: an AC generator or a DC generator?

 DC Generators advantages

 - Simple design

 - Suitability for electrical appliances and small motors